pykong/code2markdown/README.md

 This can be used for example as a helper for written assignments when the contents need to be included as a text export.

+## Requirements
+1. Linux.
+Note currently onls runs on linux due to executing the `tree` command.
+(Respective code portion can be removed.)
+2. Python 3.6+

 ## Install
 1. Download this project.
 2. Install dependencies: `pip install -r requirements.txt`